benirose/apostrophe-product/README.md

-# Apostrophe Sandbox
+# Apostrophe Product

-The Apostrophe Sandbox is a complete starting point for developing content-managed websites with Apostrophe.
-Please see the [Apostrophe documentation](http://apostrophenow.org) for a tutorial that begins with setting up this sandbox project.
+This is a repo for cloning apostrophe sites for use as a product.
+These sites provide a bit more control over layout and design for the DIY site owner, while still focusing on the true power of apostrophe, to stay on mission.